shelbyspees/speesblog/_posts/2015-03-24-how-to-write-a-resume.md

 Here's the anatomy of a job description bullet:

-- **[Verb]-ed** -- Each line item should start with a verb in the simple past.
+- **[Verb]-ed** -- Each line item should start with an active verb in the simple past.
 This has the added benefit of maintaining parallelism, which is both morphologically pleasing and easier to mentally parse.
 Some good examples:
 	- Achieved
 	- Implemented
 	- Designed